christos-partasidis/bachelor-thesis-3d-reconstruction-evaluation-pipeline/README.md

 This is not in the main pipeline
 Keep in mind that if an unexpected error when running is found it might be due to memory limitations (e.g. on VSCode) When I was using jupyter notebook no error was detected but when moved to VSCode the error occurs if all sections are runned at the same time
+It was due to multiple plots not able to be windowed

+compare_voxel_grid_gt.py v.1.0.1
+Compares ground truth -> Colmap for a single cropped  object

+compare_voxel_grid_colmap.py v.1.0.1
+Compares Colmap -> Ground truth for a single cropped object

+compare_voxel_grids_all.py v1.0.0
+Used to run both compare_voxel_grid_gt.py and compare_voxel_grid_colmap.py for all cropped objects